Noah Webster House: Description and history

 In 1758 the house was the birthplace of Noah Webster.
 His father mortgaged the farm, including this farmhouse, for Noah to attend Yale College.
 Webster returned to the house after graduation, and was engaged as a teacher at local schools.
 His interest in lexicography prompted a series of publications, beginning with a spelling book in 1783 and culminating in the publication in 1828 of his Dictionary of the American Language, which sold millions of copies during his lifetime, and laid down basic principles for dictionaries and spelling books that are still used today.

 The house was continuously occupied as a private residence until 1962, when it was given to the town.
 In 1966 it opened as a museum.
 It currently contains several items with Webster associations, including early editions of the Dictionary of the American Language and Blue-backed Spellers, as well as china, glassware, a desk, and two clocks that Webster owned as an adult.

 The house also serves as the headquarters of the West Hartford Historical Society.

+Guests can visit the museum, which is open Monday-Saturday from 1:00pm-4:00pm.
+More information can be found at the museum's website: www.noahwebsterhouse.org.